MiguelGarciaCastro/MiDoggApp/README.md

 ## Description
 Sometimes, it's hard to figure out where you should take your dog for an outing.
 Which places are dog-friendly?
 What do other dog handlers have to say about these dog friendly places near you?

-My Dog's App is here to help!
+MiDoggApp is here to help!

-With My Dog's App, you can login and share your experiences or explore other dog-friendly adventures on our community blog so you’re always connected with other dogs and their humans.
+With MiDoggApp, you can login and share your experiences or explore other dog-friendly adventures on our community blog so you’re always connected with other dogs and their humans.

 ## Technologies Used
 * React front-end